nickjwhite/morpheus/doc/js.md

 way for javascript.

-Once loaded, the function MorpheusAnalysis() is available, which is passed a lemma as a string, and returns a morphological analysis in JSON format.
+Once loaded, the function MorpheusAnalysis() is available, which is passed a language code and a lemma as strings, and returns a morphological analysis in JSON format.
+Note that MorpheusAnalysis() only uses betacode for Greek input at present.

 You can see the morpheus.js in action in js/demo.html for a very basic example of how to use it in a web context.